-- •IMPORTANT: To decrease the risk of blood clots after surgery, do not spend time in bed except for when you normally sleep.
-Except during your normal sleeping time, get up and walk around for at least 5 minutes every hour. - •SHOWER: You may shower 24 hours after surgery.
-Do NOT take a tub bath, swim, or whirlpool for 3 weeks or if there are any openings in the incision. - If you have paper tape or Steri-Strips over the incisions, do NOT remove them.
-You may still shower with them and they will be removed in the office. - •SLEEPING: Sleep in a comfortable position.
-You may sleep on your sides or stomach. - For the first few times, you may need assistance getting into and out of the bed/chair.
+•IMPORTANT: To decrease the risk of blood clots after surgery, do not spend time in bed except for when you normally sleep.
+Except during your normal sleeping time, get up and walk around for at least 5 minutes every hour.

+•SHOWER: You may shower 24 hours after surgery.
+Do NOT take a tub bath, swim, or whirlpool for 3 weeks or if there are any openings in the incision.

+• If you have paper tape or Steri-Strips over the incisions, do NOT remove them.
+You may still shower with them and they will be removed in the office.

+•SLEEPING: Sleep in a comfortable position.

+•For the first few times, you may need assistance getting into and out of the bed/ chair.

-- •You are encouraged to begin walking.
-While sitting, alternate flexing and pointing toes several times each hour to help with circulation. - •Use pillows or a Booty Buddy when sitting for more than 1 hour to avoid compression on your but.
-(Booty Buddy can be purchased on Amazon). - •DRIVING: You may begin driving 5 to 7 days after surgery; longer if you do not feel comfortable with your reflexes behind the wheel.
-Do not drive while taking narcotic medications. - •CAUTION: Do NOT do activities that bring your arms above your head for 1 week (examples: lifting items to shelves or bringing arms above head to put on shirts). - •Does NOT push, pull, or lift anything heavier than 10 pounds (about the weight of a gallon of milk) for 2 weeks. - Do NOT do any strenuous activity or exercise/ activities (running, weight lifting, and aerobics, vacuuming) for 2 weeks.
-After your start exercising, go slowly over 1 to 2 weeks until you are comfortable with the exercises. - Do NOT engage in any sexual activity for 2 weeks; resume when completely comfortable. - •Do NOT drive or handle heavy machinery while taking narcotic pain medication or muscle relaxant medications. - Do NOT cross your legs or sit for more than one (1) hour in the same position while awake. - •Do NOT fly for 10 days, if possible.
+• You are encouraged to begin walking.
+While sitting, alternate flexing and pointing toes several times each hour to help with circulation.

+•DRIVING: You may begin driving 5 to 7 days after surgery; longer if you do not feel comfortable with your reflexes behind the wheel.
+Do not drive while taking narcotic medications.

+•CAUTION: Do NOT do activities that bring your arms above your head for 1 week (examples: lifting items to shelves or bringing arms above head to put on shirts). •Does NOT push, pull, or lift anything heavier than 10 pounds (about the weight of a gallon of milk) for 4 weeks.

+•Do NOT do any strenuous activity or exercise/ activities (running, weight lifting, aerobics, vacuuming) for 4 weeks.
+After your start exercising, go slowly over 1 to 2 weeks until you are comfortable with the exercises.
+You can do aerobic exercise up to a max heart rate of 140-150.

+• Do NOT engage in any sexual activity for 2 weeks; resume when completely comfortable.

+• Do NOT drive or handle heavy machinery while taking narcotic pain medication or muscle relaxant medications.

+• Do NOT cross your legs or sit for more than one (1) hour in the same position while awake.

+•Do NOT fly for 10 days, if possible.